Why It’s Important to Look Beyond Fair Trade

-Don’t get me wrong, I’m all about Fair Trade Certified products.
+Don’t get me wrong, I’m all about fair trade products with a third party certification.
 I buy certified products all the time.
 I think it’s great that there are third parties that can verify the ethics of a brand.

 And I believe they should be compensated for their time.
 I think their stamp of approval on products is helpful to consumers because it makes it easy for shoppers to identify products that are positively impacting the world.

-However, I think it’s important for consumers to know that there are so many small brands that are not certified that DO meet fair trade standards.
+However, I think it’s important for consumers to know that there are so many small brands that are not certified that DO use fair trade practices.

 There are small businesses who use fair trade practices & are not certified.